-- a.
-The date sighted and location provided in the table are not necessarily when or where the serious injury or mortality occurred; rather, this information indicates when and where the whale was first reported beached, entangled, or injured. - b.
+b.
 National guidelines for determining what constitutes a serious injury have not been finalized.
-Interim criteria as established by NERO/NMFS (Nelson et al. 2007) have been used here.
-Some assignments may change as new information becomes available and/or when national standards are established. - c.
-The gender and length were misreported in the 2006 Stock Assessment Report.
-This table shows the correct values.
+Interim criteria as established by NERO/NMFS (Glass et al. 2009) have been used here.
+Some assignments may change as new information becomes available and/or when national standards are established.